This tag controls lights in the scene and you should add a Cycles 4D light tag to any light you add to the scene.

 Size X, Size Y

 For area lights only.
-In Cycles 4D the area light is a rectangle and you can control the size of the rectangle with these two settings.
+If the area light is a rectangle you can control the size of the rectangle with these two settings.

 For spot lights only.
 This is the angle of the cone of light cast by the spot light.